wilbowma/s3ql-rotating-snapshots/README.md

 ad-hoc protocol to ensure only one machine mounts the file system at a time.

+The current protocol seems to work in practice so long as two machines don't run the script at exactly the same time, so the obvious solution is to simply offset your cron jobs.
+But that's unsatisfying so I'm trying to fix it.

 **I've currently been running with 0 successful continuous days of use.**